CloudCannon/documentation/src/collections/_posts/2019-06-24-multisite-domains.md

 **Fixes:**

+* Emails are no longer obscured automatically
 * General design fixes
-* Emails no longer auto obscures